felikemath/research_projects/project1.md

 <p>The kinetic, potential, and total mechanic energies can be computed using the instantaneous speed and positions, accordingly. </p>

 #### 2. Computer programming
-The animation part of this project was implemented using Python with the Matplotlib package.
+The animation part of this project was implemented using Python with the _Matplotlib_ package.
 There are 4 major components:

-*   In the global scope, the simulation parameters are specified, such as the initial position, velocity, launching angle, mass, air resistance coefficient, and the Gravitational Constant.
+*   In the global scope, the simulation parameters are specified, such as the initial position, velocity, launching angle, mass, air resistance coefficient, and the _Gravitational Constant_.
 The drawing and text objects are also created and will updated during animation.

-*   The init() function to reset the drawing and text objects, as well as the intermediate variables.
+*   The `init()` function to reset the drawing and text objects, as well as the intermediate variables.

-*   The animate(i) function to compute the instantaneous quantities on-the-fly and update the drawing and text objects.
+*   The `animate(i)` function to compute the instantaneous quantities on-the-fly and update the drawing and text objects.

-*   The main() function calls animation.FuncAnimation() from the Matplotlib package to create the animation, which repeatedly calls the animate(i) function above to refresh the display.
+*   The `main()` function calls `animation.FuncAnimation()` from the Matplotlib package to create the animation, which repeatedly calls the `animate(i)` function above to refresh the display.
 It also saves the animation to video files.

 <button class="button button1"><a href="https://github.com/felikemath/P1_Animation_of_Projectile">View the Project on GitHub</a></button>